Required Documentation to Take a Child across the U.S. Canadian Border

-When you roll up to the inspection station border officials will be making a judgement call as to whether something is wrong.
-If only one parent is present they may ask a question about the child and, if everything seems OK, they may simply waive you through without any further questions.
+When you roll up to the inspection station, border officials will be making a judgement call as to whether something is wrong.
+If only one parent is present, they may ask a question about the child and, if everything seems OK, they may simply wave you through without any further questions.
 If they have any concerns, they will then begin examining the situation to determine their course of action.
 A Consent Letter is useful because it puts all the information they need in one spot, shows you took the extra time to get the necessary approvals, and provides signatures that can be validated by phone calls to the parents.

 - There is no legal requirement that you have a Consent Letter.
 There is no specific format required for a letter.
 There is no requirement that a letter be notarized.
 However, border officials for both countries have complete and absolute discretion to allow, or deny, entry to anyone wanting to enter their country.
-With, or without, a letter they need to be comfortable that everything is above board or they will start digging to determine if a child abduction is in process.
+With or without a letter, they need to be comfortable that everything is above board or they will start digging to determine if a child abduction is in process.

-- You can use a fax copy of the letter but an original is always better.
+- You can use a fax copy of the letter, but an original is always better.
 This is only going to matter if the officers are concerned about the situation and feel the need to examine it closer.

-- We have a “fill-in’the-blanks” Consent Letter that can be used but there is no problem with you making up your own version of the letter.
+- We have a “fill-in-the-blanks” Consent Letter that can be used, but there is no problem with you making up your own version of the letter.

 - Divorced parents who share custody of their kids should carry copies of the legal custody documents plus a letter of authorization from the other parent.